BoxLang 🚀 A New JVM Dynamic Language Learn More...

 Scope is the last piece of the CFFractal puzzle.
 A Scope

-identifier of ""
+transformation.
+A scope identifier of ""

-scoped includes to continue the transformation and serialization processes.
+includes to continue the transformation and serialization processes.

 This concept is especially important for nested includes.
 In the example right before this section, there was an example of a nested include: